GastonMontes/SwiftJavascriptBridge/README.md

 pod "SwiftJavascriptBridge"
 ```

-## Author
+## Credits

-Gaston Montes, gastonmontes@hotmail.com
+SwiftJavascriptBridge is owned and maintained by [Gastón Montes](<mailto:gastonmontes@hotmail.com>).

 ## License

-SwiftJavascriptBridge is available under the MIT license.
+SwiftJavascriptBridge is available under the BSD license.
 See the LICENSE file for more info.